tower9/hostblock/README.md

  - Checks log files for suspicious activity and automatically adjusts iptables rules
  - Runs as daemon
- - Keeps some data about suspicious activity for some simple statistics and to compare with iptables
+ - Keeps local data about suspicious activity for some simple statistics and to compare with iptables
  - Daemon processes only new bytes from log files and detects if log file is rotated
- - Blacklist to manually blacklist some addresses
+ - Blacklist to manually blacklist addresses
- - Whitelist to ignore some addresses
+ - Whitelist to ignore addresses
- - Allows to manually remove IP addresses from data file
+ - Remove IP address from local data file
+ - Automatic reporting to AbuseIPDB using API v2

 # Setup

- - Get source from github
+Get source from github
 ```
 $ git clone https://github.com/tower9/hostblock.git
 ```

- - Checkout latest tag
+Checkout latest tag
 ```
 $ git checkout `git describe --abbrev=0`
 ```

- - Compile
+Compile
 ```
 $ make
 ```

- - Install
+Install
 ```
 $ sudo make install
 ```

- - Adjust configuration, review and adjust patterns
+Adjust configuration, review and adjust patterns
 ```
 $ sudo vi /etc/hostblock.conf
 ```

- - To count refused connection count create new iptables chain and adjust hostblock configuration to use this new chain:
+To count refused connection count create new iptables chain and adjust hostblock configuration to use this new chain
 ```
 $ sudo iptables -N HB_LOG_AND_DROP
 $ sudo iptables -A HB_LOG_AND_DROP -j LOG --log-prefix "IPTABLES-DROPPED: " --log-level 4
 $ sudo iptables -A HB_LOG_AND_DROP -j DROP
 ```

- - For first hostblock start truncate/rotate/archive log files so that hostblock starts monitoring log files from scratch.
+Before first hostblock start consider truncating/rotating/archiving log files so that hostblock starts monitoring log files from scratch.
 Otherwise it will take a while to start, depending on log file size can even take couple of hours.
 Also if historical data will be processed, last activity of all these addresses will be with date of hostblock first start and a lot of addresses can be blacklisted although they might no longer be malicious.

- - make install should detect systemd if it is available and install service script.
-If systemd is used, start hostblock:
+`make install` should detect if systemd or upstart is used and install appropriate service script/configuration.

+If systemd is used, start hostblock
 ```
 $ sudo systemctl start hostblock
 ```

-- If systemd is used, enable service to automatically start hostblock after reboot:
+If systemd is used, enable service to automatically start hostblock after reboot
 ```
 $ sudo systemctl enable hostblock
 ```

- - make install should detect upstart if it is available and add configuration for hostblock.
-If upstart is used, start hostblock:
+If upstart is used, start hostblock
 ```
 $ sudo service hostblock start
 ```

- - If systemctl or upstart is not available, write your own init script or start manually hostblock as background process to monitor and automatically block access
+If systemctl or upstart is not available, write your own init script or start hostblock manually as a background process to monitor and automatically block access
 ```
 $ sudo hostblock -d
 ```